wetfish/hank/README.md

     uniq
     xargs

-GPLv3 licensed
+GPLv3 licensed.
+Omg who chose this shitty license.

-Rachel has a spectacular butt.
+Rachel has a spectacular butt, enhanced by galaxy leggings.

 List of people who agree that Rachel has a spectacular butt:

 - Emilypi
+- ceph